ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

 ifconfig vlan2 up
 ```

-Note: Here the assumption is, we have created 2 overlay VM's and creating 2 port representers for those VM's.
+Note: Here the assumption is, we have created 2 overlay VMs and creating 2 port representers for those VMs.
 Port representer should always be in the format: `lowercase string 'vlan'+'vlanID'`

 ### Create integration bridge and add ports to the bridge